Ericsson-LMF/IoT-Gateway/README.md

 * Java 1.8.0_05

 It is assumed that any host platform with Java 1.8 or later and Maven 3.0.4 or later will be fine.
+Note!
+For Maven to work, you need to set the JAVA_HOME environment variable to point to the correct JDK version.

 ### Building the bare bones project